A perennial student favourite, the methane rocket is an experiment that engages and amazes with easy to find equipment

 - Rubber tubing to fit the gas tap

-- Oxygen cylinder or other source of oxygen
+- Oxygen cylinder or other source of oxygen, see CLEAPSS instructions on how to generate oxygen gas.

 Health, safety and technical notes